 The exact cost of a revocable living trust depends on factors such as how complicated your estate is, how complex the terms of the trust are, and whether tax planning is needed.
 Moreover, in addition to your revocable living trust, we will also prepare other important estate planning documents including a Certificate of Trust, “Pour-Over” Wills, a Living Will and Health Care Power of Attorney and a Durable General Power of Attorney.
 All of our revocable living trust packages are done on a reasonable flat-fee basis that will be clearly communicated to you after a free consultation — so you will never receive a “surprise” bill from our office.

 Have you ever considered who will manage your affairs if you are disabled?
 Who will sign checks, pay your bills, run your business, etc.?
 Without planning in advance, your loved ones will likely have to go to court, prove you are incompetent and then ask the court to appoint a conservator to manage your finances; and oftentimes this is true even if you have executed a power of attorney.

 There is a better way.
 When you create a Living Trust, you hand-select a Successor Trustee to act for you not just when you die, but also when you are disabled.
-Your Successor Trustee will be able to access your money and other assets for your care almost immediately if you become disabled.
+Your Successor Trustee will be able to handle trust administration tasks such as accessing your money and other assets for your care almost immediately if you become disabled.

-You can learn more about Living Trusts here.
+You can learn more about creating a Living Trust in Arizona here.